Troubled Houses - The Home Owner's Resourcesm - Moisture Damage

 One of the root causes of this dampness was determined to be the lack of rain gutters on the roof above this front corner of the house.

-Our report recommended corrections of the wall siding, sheathing, framing and any hidden damage by a qualified building restoration firm, including installation of rain gutters on the eaves to reduce splash on the foundation in this area and reduce the potential for roof runoff striking the wall.
+The inspection report recommended corrections of the wall siding, sheathing, framing and any hidden damage by a qualified building restoration firm, including installation of rain gutters on the eaves to reduce splash on the foundation in this area and reduce the potential for roof runoff striking the wall.